This means that if you click on that link and purchase an item I will get a commission, at no extra cost to you!

 In a very, very short version:

-Markdown enables you to format your text, while writing, in a more natural way, reducing the distraction of wanting to design your content while writing.
+Markdown enables you to format your text while writing more naturally, reducing the distraction of styling your content while writing.

 # The Hashtag turns this line into an H1 Heading